vearch/en_docs/docs/source/overview.rst

 db: Similar to a database, the db will be created first in the cluster.

-Space: Similar to a database table, the library contains several tables.
+Space: Similar to a database table, the db contains several spaces.

 Partition: Usually each table contains several data fragments.
 Each data fragment only contains part of the data of the table, corresponding to partition_num.